-- (A) Compliance with this section shall be reviewed as part of an application for a site plan review or zoning certificate, whichever is reviewed first, unless otherwise stated in this resolution. - (B) Unless otherwise stated, the requirements of this article shall apply to all new development, where there is the construction of a new structure or establishment of a new use, or where there is an expansion, addition, or change of existing uses and structures. - (C) Accessory and temporary uses shall be exempt from the requirements of this article unless specifically required in Article 6: Accessory and Temporary Use Regulations. - (D) All development in a PUD District shall be subject to the standards of this article unless otherwise modified through the PUD review and approval process.
+- (A) Compliance with this section shall be reviewed as part of an application for a zoning certificate, unless otherwise stated in this resolution. - (B) Unless otherwise stated, the requirements of this article shall apply to all new development, where there is the construction of a new structure or establishment of a new use, or where there is an expansion, addition, or change of existing uses and structures. - (C) Accessory and temporary uses shall be exempt from the requirements of this article unless specifically required in Article 6: Accessory and Temporary Use Regulations. - (D) All development in a PUD District shall be subject to the standards of this article unless otherwise modified through the PUD review and approval process.